-Fermented chlorella is grown in a sealed, sterilized, fermentation tank without sunlight.
+Fermented chlorella is grown in a sealed, sterilized fermentation tank without sunlight.
 This method of chlorella preparation is not commonly performed because it’s not the most practical solution.
 Chlorella fermentation inhibits CGF production, which takes place during photosynthesis.
 This method produces nutrients from acetic acid and glucose rather than the sun, which isn’t nearly as natural or effective.

-The greatest fermented chlorella benefits is that it can kill any bacteria that may be growing there.
+The greatest fermented chlorella benefit is that it can kill any bacteria that may be growing there.
 The tradeoff is that the heat (120º) can kill the remaining nutrients in fermented chlorella.
 As a result, you only get a small amount of nutritional value.

 Cracked or Broken

 Some companies crack the cell wall of chlorella through sound vibrations.
-While this is a better process than fermenting chlorella, the benefits of broken cell wall chlorella is still limited.
+While this is a better process than fermenting chlorella, the benefits of broken cell wall chlorella are still limited.
 There’s a far better way to access the chlorella cell's remarkable nutritional content.